Skip to main content

 The primary mechanism appears to involve testosterone’s influence on hepcidin, the master regulatory hormone of iron metabolism.
 Hepcidin is produced by the liver and functions to limit iron availability for erythropoiesis by promoting the degradation of ferroportin, the sole iron export protein on enterocytes and macrophages.

 Research has demonstrated that testosterone administration potently suppresses hepcidin production in a dose-dependent manner.
 This suppression leads to increased ferroportin expression, resulting in greater intestinal iron absorption and increased release of recycled iron from macrophages.
-The subsequent rise in available iron directly fuels hemoglobin synthesis and the production of new in the bone marrow.
+The subsequent rise in available iron directly fuels hemoglobin synthesis and the production of new red blood cells in the bone marrow.

 The link between testosterone and red blood cell production is a dose-dependent physiological response mediated by the suppression of the iron-regulatory hormone hepcidin.